realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/01_chapter.md

 **Databricks Lakebase** is the operational layer.
 It's a fully managed Postgres database, hosted inside Databricks, that accepts the high-frequency position writes from our vehicle simulator.
 Every two seconds, ten vehicles each write their current coordinates to a `vehicle_positions` table.
 Lakebase handles this with standard `psycopg2` connectivity, foreign key constraints and BIGSERIAL auto-increment IDs.
 The token-based authentication enforces a natural session boundary, as the system runs for an hour at a time, which is the right behavior for a demo.

 **Databricks Lakehouse** is the analytics layer.
-We'll connect to it from a local Jupyter notebook.
 Position data flows from Lakebase into a Delta table, where we run aggregations, such as zone demand over time, position volume trends and the cross-system join that answers "which named roads carry the most traffic?" by combining Lakebase position data with Aura road names.

 The relationship between these systems is as follows: